 Russia's invasion of Ukraine as a potential precursor to World War Three parallels how historians argue the Russo-Japanese War of 1905 was, in retrospect, a prelude to World War One.
 During the Russo-Japanese conflict, major world powers sent military attachés to watch and learn as artillery, mortars and machine guns were for the first time used in concert to kill 160,000 people, wounding another 200,000.
-They took notes and figured they could up those numbers.
+They

 The Japanese came out victorious, kind of.
-On land, the Japanese outmaneuvered the Russians.
-At sea, they employed new naval tactics and a bit of espionage to completely destroy the Russian Baltic fleet.
-Then Teddy Roosevelt butted in and made a peace treaty in which the Japanese got to keep the land and ports covered in dead bodies, Russia didn't have to pay for anything, and Teddy got a Nobel Peace Prize.
+On land, We have already seen that satellite communications the Japanese outmaneuvered the Russians.
+At sea, have become crucial in warfare.
+Last February, a they employed new naval tactics and a bit of espionage Russian cyber attack rendered thousands of Ukrainian to completely destroy the Russian Baltic fleet.
+Then military routers from U.S.-based company Viasat Teddy Roosevelt butted in and made a peace treaty ineffective in the hours before Russia launched its fullin which the Japanese got to keep the land and ports scale invasion.
+A Ukrainian official described the attack covered in dead bodies, Russia didn't have to pay at the time as "catastrophic."
+In addition to affecting for anything, and Teddy got a Nobel Peace Prize.
+Ukraine, it also knocked out service to thousands of Viasat customers in Poland, Italy and Germany,

-This led to a bold and bitter imperial Japan on the rise, Russia embroiled in a civil war, and the rest of the world powers stockpiling shiny weapons with newfound fear in their hearts resulting from the fact that a small Asian power, modernized and armored, had taken on Russia.
-Tensions rose and the rest is history.
+This led to a bold and bitter imperial Japan on the where several hundred wind turbines were affected. rise, Russia embroiled in a civil war, and the rest of the world powers stockpiling shiny weapons with According to a U.S. intelligence report leaked in newfound fear in their hearts resulting from the fact 2023, China's cyber capabilities are significantly more that a small Asian power, modernized and armored, had sophisticated than the Viasat hack.
+They would seek to taken on Russia.
+Tensions rose and the rest is history. stop satellites from communicating with each other, relaying signals and orders to weapons systems, and We are all now watching drone swarms mix with trench sending back visual and intercepted electronic data.

-We are all now watching drone swarms mix with trench warfare.
-Hundreds of thousands of lives lost in a far-off corner of the world.
-The tension rises.
+warfare.
+Hundreds of thousands of lives lost in a far-off It is not clear whether the United States has similar corner of the world.
+The tension rises. capabilities.